elonhsiao/rules/N1_compilation.md

 # if available, otherwise it falls back to the standard gzip.
 sudo apt install pigz
 ```

+### Nikki Dependencies

+When building with Nikki integration, the following packages will be included in your OpenWrt image.
+These are handled automatically by the customization script in Step 4, but it's good to be aware of them:

+- ca-bundle: Certificate Authority bundle for secure connections
+- curl: Command-line tool for transferring data with URLs
+- yq: Lightweight and portable command-line YAML processor
+- firewall4: NFT-based firewall for OpenWrt
+- ip-full: Full version of IP utilities from iproute2
+- kmod-inet-diag: Kernel modules for socket monitoring
+- kmod-nft-socket: Kernel module for nftables socket operations
+- kmod-nft-tproxy: Kernel module for transparent proxy support
+- kmod-tun: Universal TUN/TAP device driver

 ## 2. Clone the Repository